cdoubet/AArete-Capstone/README.md

 # Aarete Capstone Project – Healthcare Spending & Health Outcomes

 ## Overview
 This project was developed as part of our capstone experience in partnership with Aarete.
-Our goal was to explore the relationship between state-level healthcare spending and key health indicators—such as death rate, obesity, and smoking rates—to identify trends, disparities, and opportunities for improvement within the U.S. healthcare system.
+Our goal was to explore the relationship between state-level healthcare spending and key health indicators to identify trends, disparities, and opportunities for improvement within the U.S. healthcare system.

 ## Project Structure
 The repository is organized into three main folders: